Loara/HDLNext/DOC.md

          A = (not B) and C and (D xor `1);
          ...

-     these operators works both on single `wire` types, arrays of `wire`, array of array of `wire` and so on, by applying the chosen operation on each element.
+     these operators works both on single `logic` types, arrays of `logic`, array of array of `logic` and so on, by applying the chosen operation on each element.
 However, both the arguments must have the same type because this language is strongly typed.
    - Range operator `[min:max]` as described before;
    - Array composition `[...]`:

-         A = `0;  //type wire
+         A = `0;  //type logic
          B = `1;  //ditto
-         C = [A, B]; //equal to "01", type [2]wire
+         C = [A, B]; //equal to "01", type [2]logic
-         D = [A];  //type [1]wire, which is different from wire
+         D = [A];  //type [1]logic, which is different from logic

    - Array concatenation `~`:

-         A = "0";  //type [1]wire
+         A = "0";  //type [1]logic
-         B = "1";  //type [1]wire
+         B = "1";  //type [1]logic
-         C = A ~ B;  //equal to "01", type [2]wire
+         C = A ~ B;  //equal to "01", type [2]logic

-   - Component allocation `alloc`.
+   - Component allocation `new`.
 This operator is a bit complex and needs first an example.
 Suppose we have already defined the following adder component:

          comp ADDER {
            in {